 Lectures & Workshops

 You can invite Rachaël for lectures, workshops or combined educational weekends about Calming signals of horses, and Equine mental stimulation and scentwork.
-Enclosed Rachaël lectures on Equine Calming Signals:
+Enclosed a sum up of Rachaël lectures/workshops that evolve around Equine Calming Signals.
+To get more information on each lecture, do scroll down.

 Calming Signals of Horses – an introduction (part 1)